Nick-Zuchlewski/blue-pill-blinky-vscode/README.md

 ### VS Code Setup

 1. Download and install [VS Code](https://code.visualstudio.com/download).
-2. Once uinstalled, click on plugins icon (looks like some blocks on the right).
+2. Once installed, click on plugins icon (looks like some blocks on the right).
 3. Install the "C/C++" plugin.
 4. Install the "Cortex-Debug" plugin.
 This plugin is how you will debug your MCU.